AlixPa/AdventOfCode2024_Go/README.md

 ## Day 8

-Input is
+Input is a grid of characters of n lines and p columns.

 ### Task 1

-Solved using combinaisons.
+Solved using arithmetic.

+For each couple of same antenna, we create an "antinode" at the correct positions.

-Complexity is
+Complexity is theorically O(n<sup>2</sup>*p<sup>2</sup>).
+It is in fact O(nb_antenna<sup>2</sup> / nb_types_antenna).
+With nb_types_antenna being the number of different antennas there is.

 ### Task 2

-Solved using
+Solved using arithmetic too.

-Complexity is
+The solution is quite the same, but this time, instead of checking only 2 positions, we check until we get out of the grid.

+Complexity is same as the above, with an other max(n, p) factor.

 ## Day 9